 - DVST 50 Learning Disability Assessment This course offers group and/or individual testing; basic instruction in study skills academic accommodations and learning styles

-- DVST 4A Basic Math Reasoning and DVST 4B Developmental Algebra These courses addresses the perceptual and language deficits that can interfere with understanding mathematical concepts and operations
+- DVST 04A Basic Math Reasoning and DVST 04B Developmental Algebra These courses addresses the perceptual and language deficits that can interfere with understanding mathematical concepts and operations

 How to Apply?

 Complete a Victor Valley College admissions applications application online at the VVC website.
-Request a ACCESS application at the ACCESS Office.
+Request an ACCESS application from the ACCESS Department in building 23.
 You will also need to provide proof of your disability from a licensed or certified professional (forms are available at the ACCESS Office or ACCESS webpage).
 If you have a learning disability, bring a copy of your most recent Psychological-Educational Report and IEP.
 For further information contact ACCESS at (760) 245-4271 ext.
-2212 or ext 2433; or visit the ACCESS website.
+2212, access@vvc.edu or visit the ACCESS website.

 CalWORKs

-CalWORKs is a program that assists students who are receiving County aid (TANF).
-Cal-WORKs assists those students with educational goals including degrees and/or certificates approved by the County.
-We provide assistance with books, supplies, transportation, parking permits, and childcare.
-CalWORKs also has a work-study program that allows us to place students with local employers to meet their state-required activity hours without affecting their aid.
+CalWORKs is a program that provides additional support to students actively receiving County aid (CalWORKs/TANF).
+CalWORKs aims to help students achieve educational goals, including degrees and/or certificates.
+Students participating in the CalWORKs program receive priority registration and support with counseling, purchasing books & supplies, transportation, parking permits, and childcare.
+CalWORKs also has a work-study program that provides students with opportunities to work for local employers to develop skills, improve professionalism and meet their state-required activity hours without affecting their aid.
 For more information, stop by the CalWORKs Office in Building 23, or call (760) 245-4271, ext.
 2592.

 COOPERATIVE AGENCIES RESOURCES FOR EDUCATION (C.A.R.E.)